|

 Mexico Cabo San

-Lucas, La Paz, Loreto, Pacific Coast gray whale lagoons, Socorro Islands/Revillagigedos,
+Lucas, La Paz, Cabo Pulmo, Loreto, Pacific Coast gray whale lagoons, Socorro Islands/Revillagigedos,

 Guadalupe Is.
 Marine mammals (gray, humpback, bryde's, pilot whales, dolphins, sea